thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Tree.h.rst.txt

        // for file naming - good to know which task in a series is being executed here long long the_task;
        // The map file containing the times that we want to expand the model and record all lineages again.
-       // If this is null, has_times_file will be false and the vector will be empty. string times_file;
+       // If this is null, uses_temporal_sampling will be false and the vector will be empty. string times_file;
        vector<double> reference_times;
-       // Set to true if we are recording at times other than the present day. bool has_times_file;
+       // Set to true if we are recording at times other than the present day. bool uses_temporal_sampling;
        // The time variables (for timing the simulation in real time) time_t start, sim_start, sim_end, now, sim_finish, out_finish;
        time_t time_taken;